 - 1.1.1.
 The aspiration is to create a functioning market for Long-Term CO2 Removal, which is reliable, efficient and location independent.
 The aim is to generate an incentive for CO2 Removal and to provide companies means to realize their societal value in reversing climate change. - 1.1.2.
-CO2 Removal Standard, Registry and Marketplace is a platform for the Issuing, trading and retiring of CO2 Removal Certificates (CORCs).
+CO2 Removal Standard, Registry and Marketplace is a platform for the Issuing, trading and cancelling of CO2 Removal Certificates (CORCs).
 In the System, Production Facilities capable of removing CO2 are registered and audited.
 CORCs are Issued for volume of Long-Term net CO2 Removal realized over a time period in these Production Facilities.
 These CORCs are then transferable to other Account Holders.
-The value of the CORC is realized by Retirement, thereby removing it from circulation and making the Beneficiary of the Retirement the sole owner of the CO2 Removal Attributes.
+The value of the CORC is realized by Cancellation, thereby removing it from circulation and making the Beneficiary of the Cancellation the sole owner of the CO2 Removal Attributes.

 - 1.1.3.
 All processes aim to exclude the possibility of more than one CORC being Issued for the same volume of CO2 Removal and that the CORC Issued represents the sole proof of ownership of the associated CO2 Removal Attributes. - 1.1.4.
-All System participants need to be registered Account Holders of the System and need to have signed the Puro.earth Terms and Conditions. - 1.1.5.
-The Registry stores information of the CORCs issued, transferred and retired.
+All System participants need to be registered Account Holders of the System and need to have signed the Puro.earth Terms and Conditions.